 Are there any alternatives to surgery?

 Currently, there are no viable alternatives to surgery for advanced cataract sufferers who want clear vision.
-Some treatments, such as lanosterol eyedrops, have shown promise in animal studies, but are still years away from being approved for use in humans.
+Some treatments, such as lanosterol eyedrops, have shown promise in animal studies but are still years away from being approved for use in humans.
 If you do not want to undergo surgery, your only options are to maintain your sight as much as possible through lifestyle changes and corrective eyewear.

 So what can I do to maintain my sight?

 In Early Stages, Cataracts Can Be Managed

 Increasing the strength of your glasses or contact prescription can temporarily improve your vision.

 In diabetic patients, controlling your blood sugar may help offset the effects of early-stage cataracts.